-The organizations listed below comprise GAPSA's IDEAL (Inclusion, Diversity, Equity, Access and Leadership) Committee, a committee charged with representing graduate and professional affinity group interests across all of Penn's twelve graduate schools.
+The organizations listed below comprise GAPSA's IDEAL (Inclusion, Diversity, Equity, Access and Leadership) Council, a Council charged with representing graduate and professional affinity group interests across all of Penn's twelve graduate schools.
 Each of these organizations offer a variety of opportunities to connect academically, professionally, and socially.

 Black Graduate and Professional Student Assembly (BGAPSA)